chaitanya81/code-kata/README.md

 # code-kata

-Fork this repository and implement

 ![alt text](https://github.com/chaitanya81/code-kata/blob/master/barchart.png)

+Fork the above repository and implement the following:

-Create a web application that will display tasks that were completed per day.
+Create a web application that will display a bargraph of tasks that were completed per day.
 (See barchart.png)

-If possible, use Angular CLI, REST API and a dataSource of your choice (can be in-memory data source).
+If possible, use Angular CLI, a REST API and a dataSource of your choice (can be in-memory data).

+We prefer you use TDD.
+PLease make sure your tests pass.

+When complete, create a new GitHub repository and share with: chaitanya.munagala@cardinalhealth.com ; chad.ramsey@cardinalhealth.com